stg-tud/unsafe_go_study_results/README.md

 ## How to reproduce figures and tables

-To reproduce the figures and tables included in our paper, simply execute the corresponding scripts in the `scripts` directory.
+To reproduce the figures and tables included in our paper, simply execute the corresponding scripts in the `scripts/` directory.
 They also provide formal documentation about the specific data analysis that we did:

 ```